 Processing of your scholarship application will take up to 1 week from the date it is submitted, when you will be emailed whether your application has been accepted, and the level of funding available.
 Please note that all students, regardless of scholarship funding level must pay the minimum registration fee of €189.

 These scholarship awards are designed to attract quality and deserving students so that they may contribute to the development of their communities with ethical standard, compassion and justice.

 The Full Scholarship covers the tuition fee for the value of Non-EU participants’ fee of Euro 1000.
 The remaining registration fee is €189.
 The scholarship awards are open to overseas students commencing the e-learning Social Studies and Counselling Skills programme .
 (Tutor Assisted, Individualised Discourse Method) from the following countries:

 The factors of relevance are nationality, proposed field of study, English language capability, communication skills, occupation, educational background and interest in the social sciences.
 Excluding factors: The ARLT Foundation will not generally consider candidates who have already obtained a PhD, or formal equivalent, however, exceptions include applications from graduates outside the area of social science.
 Students already on ARLT programmes cannot be considered for these awards.
-Nationals from the above countries living in the EU are not considered.

 To receive an information pack and Scholarship Application Form, fill your contact details below and a scholarship advisor will be in touch.
 Or, scroll down for more information on the course.

 Fill in the following form to receive a free information pack by email